stefan-m-lenz/BoltzmannMachines.jl/README.md

 This Julia package implements algorithms for training and evaluating several types of Boltzmann Machines (BMs):

 * Learning of Restricted Boltzmann Machines (RBMs) using Contrastive Divergence (CD)
-* Greedy layerwise pre-training of Deep Boltzmann Machines (DBMs) and Multimodal DBMs
+* Greedy layerwise pre-training of Deep Boltzmann Machines (DBMs)
 * Learning procedure for general Boltzmann Machines using mean-field inference and stochastic approximation.
-Applicable to DBMs and Multimodal DBMs and used for fine-tuning the weights after the pre-training
+Applicable to DBMs and used for fine-tuning the weights after the pre-training
 * Exact calculation of the likelihood of BMs (only suitable for small models)
 * Annealed Importance Sampling (AIS) for estimating the likelihood of larger BMs